+• Treatment of a student differently on the basis of race, color, or national origin in the context of an educational program or activity without a legitimate, nondiscriminatory reason so as to interfere with or limit the ability of the student to participate in or benefit from the services, activities or privileges provided by the recipient.

-- Treatment of a student differently on the basis of race, color, or national origin in the context of an educational program or activity without a legitimate, nondiscriminatory reason so as to interfere with or limit the ability of the student to participate in or benefit from the services, activities or privileges provided by the recipient. - Harassing conduct (e.g., physical, verbal, graphic or written) that is sufficiently severe, pervasive or persistent so as to interfere with or limit the ability of an individual to participate in or benefit from the services, activities or privileges provided by a recipient. - Treatment, which effectively causes, encourages, accepts, tolerates or fails to correct a racially hostile environment. - Any student who believes he or she has been subjected to racial harassment should discuss the problem with his/her principal, building Title VI coordinator, counselor, or another certified staff member.
+- Harassing conduct (e.g., physical, verbal, graphic or written) that is sufficiently severe, pervasive or persistent so as to interfere with or limit the ability of an individual to participate in or benefit from the services, activities or privileges provided by a recipient. - Treatment, which effectively causes, encourages, accepts, tolerates or fails to correct a racially hostile environment. - Treatment of a student differently on the basis of race, color, or national origin in the context of an educational program or activity without a legitimate, nondiscriminatory reason so as to interfere with or limit the ability of the student to participate in or benefit from the services, activities or privileges provided by the recipient. - Harassing conduct (e.g., physical, verbal, graphic or written) that is sufficiently severe, pervasive or persistent so as to interfere with or limit the ability of an individual to participate in or benefit from the services, activities or privileges provided by a recipient. - Treatment, which effectively causes, encourages, accepts, tolerates or fails to correct a racially hostile environment.

+Any student who believes he or she has been subjected to racial harassment should discuss the problem with his/her principal, counselor, or another certified staff member.
 Initiation of a racial harassment complaint will not cause any adverse reflection of the student.
 The initiation of a student's complaint shall not adversely affect the job security or status of any employee or student until a finding of fact determines that improper conduct occurred.
-Treatment of a student differently on the basis of race, color, or national origin in the context of an educational program or activity without a legitimate, nondiscriminatory reason so as to interfere with or limit the ability of the student to participate in or benefit from the services, activities or privileges provided by the recipient. - Harassing conduct (e.g., physical, verbal, graphic or written) that is sufficiently severe, pervasive or persistent so as to interfere with or limit the ability of an individual to participate in or benefit from the services, activities or privileges provided by a recipient. - Treatment, which effectively causes, encourages, accepts, tolerates or fails to correct a racially hostile environment.

-Any student who believes he or she has been subjected to racial harassment should discuss the problem with his/her principal, building Title VI coordinator, counselor, or another certified staff member.
-Initiation of a racial harassment complaint will not cause any adverse reflection of the student.
-The initiation of a student's complaint shall not adversely affect the job security or status of any employee or student until a finding of fact determines that improper conduct occurred.
 Strict confidentiality shall be maintained throughout the complaint procedure.

 - In general, incidents of racial harassment shall result in:

 - 1st offense warning

 - 2nd offense 1 day in-school suspension

 - 3rd offense 3 day out of school suspension

-- 4th offense 5 day out-of-school suspension with a due process hearing scheduled with recommendation for long-term suspension/expulsion
+- 4th offense 5 day out-of-school suspension with a due process hearing scheduled with recommendation for long-term suspension/expulsion.